 The Westin offers traditional guest rooms with 2 double beds or 1 king bed, as well as suites for guests looking for more space.

 We stayed in a 1 bedroom suite with panoramic views of the city and the Hudson river.
 It was gorgeous!
-Besides the views there was a dining table where we ate dinner each night, a sitting area, and a coffee maker and mini-fridge.
+Besides the views there was a dining table where we ate dinner each night, a living room area, and a coffee maker and mini-fridge.

 We also requested a roll-away bed so our family of five could fit comfortably.
 If you are looking to stay within a budget the traditional rooms are a great option.